rostik36/CodeFormer-Runner/README.md

 ![image](https://user-images.githubusercontent.com/7548709/226598010-495f45e0-3a4d-481c-9f24-f4079dbd12d1.png)

-Now click on some images to select tham and click on Start ( note: you can modify weight and upscale parameters for each image )
+Now click on some images to select tham and click on Start, the first 2 images selected in the example.
+( Note: you can modify weight and upscale parameters for each image )

 ![image](https://user-images.githubusercontent.com/7548709/226598413-d61de989-1c13-4e0d-b3a5-af3437fa9afb.png)

+Process started wait some time depending on the number of images you selected.

 ![image](https://user-images.githubusercontent.com/7548709/226599199-f202c70d-6759-46f6-a8f7-dfbba369207e.png)

 ![image](https://user-images.githubusercontent.com/7548709/226599451-d7647339-ae8f-4769-afd1-836800646076.png)